 Seven things to do with the kids in Westport

-Synonymous with Westport, the Pirate Adventure Park at Westport House is a fun-filled paradise for children.
-For thrills, there’s everything from the Cannonball Run slide, Pirate Queen Swinging Ship and Pirates Plunge flume ride to go-karting.
+Synonymous with Westport and the famous Grace O'Malley, the Pirate Adventure Park at Westport House is a fun-filled paradise for children.
+For thrills, there’s everything from the Cannonball Run slide, Pirate Queen Swinging Ship, and Pirates Plunge flume ride to go-karting.
+The park is said to be one of the most exciting things to do in Mayo.
 For a gentler pace, families love the swan pedalo boats on the lake and the Westport House Express train ride along a miniature railway.

-To keep little bellies fuelled up, head to the Galley and the Old Kitchen Cafe in the basement of Westport House (right beside real-life dungeons), or take a load off at Gracy’s Bar and Café, right beside another kid magnet – the Pirates Playground.
+To keep little bellies fuelled up, head to the Galley and the Old Kitchen Cafe in the basement of Westport House (right beside real-life dungeons).
+Take a load off at Gracy’s Bar and Café, right beside another kid magnet – the Pirates Playground.
 If you’re looking for an indoor soft-play area, the Pirate’s Den has it all.

 Bring the kids out horse or pony trekking for a special experience they’ll always remember.

-The go!trekking! centre, based at Westport Woods Hotel & Spa, has a great range of rides to choose from – exhilarating beach treks, winding treks through the heather-clad foothills of Croagh Patrick or, for the Robin Hoods and Maid Marians out there, fast-paced forest canters.
+The go! trekking! center, based at Westport Woods Hotel & Spa, has a great range of rides to choose from – exhilarating beach treks, winding treks through the heather-clad foothills of Croagh Patrick, or, for the Robin Hoods and Maid Marians out there, fast-paced forest canters.

 Clew Bay Horse Riding at Drummindoo Stud offers pony camps for children from seven years during school holidays, as well as daily trail rides for kids over 12 (accompanied).

-Many of Westport top-class hotels offer kids’ clubs that occupy little hands, legs and minds while parents and guardians take some well-deserved time out!
+Many of Westport's top-class hotels offer kids’ clubs that occupy little hands, legs, and minds while parents and guardians take some well-deserved time out!

 View this post on Instagram